ParamDeshpande/filters/README.md

 The given files run kalman filter by using gcc

 Matlab_codes
-The files inside matlab_codes are matlab codes which i have used for debugging, analysis, and experimentation for various fileters like MADFilters , complimentary ,  kalman kalman6d  ... .
+Contains codes which i have used for debugging, analysis, and experimentation for various fileters like MADFilters , complimentary ,  kalman kalman6d  ... .

 The files are expected to be imported inside matlab named as "Untitled"(in most files) or any terms according to the files(usually columns of that term would be assgned to elements).
 Care needs to be taken while maintaining/importing the dimensions of the filter_inputs and should